marcov/non-tech-notes/docs/English/dictionary.md

 ## V

-**Vernacular**: language flavor, dialect - something expressed in native language.
+**Vernacular**: language flavor, dialect - language used every day in a specific community.

 **Vestigial**: